krishnaxpatel/data-analytics-projects/Project2/README.md

     - p-value: 0.0097255
     - R² value: 0.542564

+3. The regression equation indicates a positive linear relationship between average heart rate and average stress level.
+This means that as average heart rate increases, average stress level also tends to increase.

+Avg Stress Level = 0.174426 * Avg Heart Rate + -6.83985

+    - p-value: 0.00526
+    - R² value: 0.59772

+The R-squared value suggests a moderately strong relationship.

+The p-value is statistically significant (p < 0.05).
+This means that the observed relationship between heart rate and stress level is unlikely to have occurred by chance.
+In other words, there is a statistically significant association between average heart rate and average stress levels.

-3. Heart rate has a weak to moderate positive correlation with both systolic and diastolic blood pressure.
+4. Heart rate has a weak to moderate positive correlation with both systolic and diastolic blood pressure.
 This suggests that there's a slight tendency for blood pressure to increase with heart rate, but the relationship is not very strong.
 The p-value between systolic and diastolic pressure was 0.972 confirming the physiological relationship between the two.

     **Heart rate and systolic pressure:**